Norco, California: Culture

 As a horse community, there are few sidewalks in the city of Norco; instead there are horse trails, and riders can ride to town and tie their horses at the many hitching rails and corrals placed close to businesses.
 Many horse-related associations are a part of the city, including the Norco Horsemen's Association and the Norco Junior Horsemen's Association.

 Politics in Norco are also dominated by concerns about horses and animal-keeping versus suburbanization, a battle that has played out over development in the Norco Hills.
 In that area, which borders eastern Corona and Riverside, an influx of Orange County commuters are buying homes for $500,000 and up that have few provisions for animal-keeping.
 The original spirit of the town's incorporation was to promote "City living in a rural atmosphere".
 According to city ordinances, the architecture of Norco "shall reflect a desired Western theme," including qualities "described as rural, informal, traditional, rustic, low-profile and equestrian oriented".

+Norco is the home of the Norco Animal Rescue Team.

 In 2006, Norco began promoting itself as "Horsetown U.S.A." and received a federal trademark.

-Norco is the home of the Norco Animal Rescue Team.
-NART was founded after the October 2003 wildfires that savaged San Bernardino County and San Diego County.
-During the fires, Norco citizens banded together to provide a place of refuge for horses and other animals being evacuated from the fire areas.
-In the aftermath of these fires, the community of Norco recognized a need for an organized group to assist in the evacuation of mainly large animals from floods, fires and other dangers.
-NART has mobilized during every major fire to hit Southern California since 2004.

 The largest event highlighting Norco's community and lifestyle is the annual Norco Fair, run by community volunteers.
 The Norco Fair runs over Labor Day Weekend, beginning on Thursday evening with the Miss Norco, Horsetown USA Contest and continues until Monday, finishing with a Labor Day Parade down 6th Street.
 Events included at the Fair are the rodeo, rodeo dance, calf dressing competition, pageants, exhibitions, cowboy poker, wild cow milking, snail races, talent show, pet parade, and "Family Fun Day".

-Norco's largest event center, the George Ingalls Equestrian Event Center, hosts events such as Norco Fair and the Norco rodeo.
-Named after George Alan Ingalls, a Medal of Honor recipient, the center has covered horse arenas and other amenities.